hmdc/ondemand_development/dev/service_now/README.md

 Once we upgrade to the OOD version with the ServiceNow integration, we can discard this customization.

 ### Implementation Summary
-The implementation consist of two components
+The implementation consists of two components
 - OOD UserConfiguration extension
 - ./initializers/user_configuration_extension.rb
 - ServiceNow service and client classes